-I can still remember the immense struggle, the incredulous laughing as I attempted to have sex with my girlfriend while testing a whole bunch of strapless strap-ons.
+I can still remember the immense struggle, the incredulous laughing as I attempted to have sex with my partner while testing a whole bunch of strapless strap-ons.
 It was not fun!
 The dildos kept falling out of our vaginas, punching our cervixes, and generally being incompatible with pleasure of any kind.
-In fact I felt guilty about asking my girlfriend to test these with me — so not only did I risk my life, I risked my relationship.
+In fact I felt guilty about asking my partner to test these with me — so not only did I risk my life, I risked my relationship.

 One Step Forward…

 (Honoring actual innovation in the sex toy industry.)